nshrimal11/Nirav_Portfolio/README.md

 ### [Project 2: Wheelchair Basketball Kinematics App](https://hl03zf-nick-shrimal.shinyapps.io/Wheelchair_Project/)

-This project, completed as part of my undergraduate final-year research, involved designing an accessible, cost-effective sensor-based system specifically for wheelchair basketball athletes to monitor performance metrics relevant to their sport.
-I developed an accompanying R Shiny app that processes data from the system to calculate, display, and analyze key kinematic metrics.
+This project, completed as part of my undergraduate final-year research, involved designing an **accessible, cost-effective sensor-based system** specifically for **wheelchair basketball athletes** to monitor performance metrics relevant to their sport.
+I developed an accompanying **R Shiny app** that processes data from the **system to calculate, display, and analyze key kinematic metrics**.
 This enables athletes to track their performance, pinpoint areas for improvement, and tailor their training programs accordingly.
-The app serves as a practical tool for athletes to enhance training precision and achieve targeted performance goals.
+The app serves as a **practical tool for athletes** to enhance training precision and achieve targeted performance goals.

 This project required skills in **sensor integration** for accurate data capture, **data preprocessing** to clean and prepare raw sensor data, **statistical analysis** to derive meaningful insights, and **data visualization** for an intuitive display of performance metrics.
 Additionally, it involved **R programming** for app development, **Shiny framework** expertise for interactive data visualization, and UI/UX design to create a user-friendly interface.